Mark Nzeocha: Dallas Cowboys

-Nzeocha was drafted by the Dallas Cowboys in the seventh round (236th overall) of the 2015 NFL Draft.
+Nzeocha was selected by the Dallas Cowboys in the seventh round (236th overall) of the 2015 NFL draft.
 The San Diego Chargers previously traded this pick to Dallas in exchange for Sean Lissemore.
 Due to his limited football experience, Nzeocha was targeted primarily because of his athletic ability.
 Entering the league as a 25-year-old rookie, he missed the entire preseason while recovering from a knee injury he suffered in college.
-Nzeocha began the regular season on the Reserve/Non-Football injury list and was activated until November 18.
+Nzeocha began the regular season on the reserve/non-football injury list and was activated until November 18.
 He only played in two games and was declared inactive for five.

 In 2016, Nzeocha was used at middle linebacker during the preseason, posting an interception against the Los Angeles Rams.
-He suffered a strained Achilles tendon in the second game against the Miami Dolphins, which not only forced him to miss the rest of the preseason but also the first 4 games of the regular season.
+He suffered a strained Achilles tendon in the second game against the Miami Dolphins, which not only forced him to miss the rest of the preseason but also the first four games of the regular season.
 Nzeocha played in five games mainly on special teams and was declared inactive in seven contests.

 In 2017, Nzeocha was the backup of middle linebacker Anthony Hitchens during organized team activities.
 On June 6, Nzeocha had his knee scoped, which delayed the start of his training camp.
 On September 3, he was released after the team acquired linebacker Jayrone Elliott in a trade and was re-signed to the practice squad.